vdamewood/siliko/Readme.txt

 * Mixed integer and floating-point four-function calculations, such as "2 + 2",
   "3 * 4.0", "9.0 - 3.0" and "8 / 2".
+* Exponents with a ^ operator.
+For example "2^3" is 8.
 * Negative numbers, such as "-4", "-4.0 + 20".
 * constants, e and pi may be used as numbers.
 * parenthetic expressions, such as "2 * (3 + 4)".